grouparoo/app-example-dbt/README.md

 ## Grouparoo

-Handle syncing data to destinations, using the Postgres as a warehouse.
+Handles syncing data to destinations, using Postgres as a warehouse.

 It syncs customers' emails, first name, and lifetime value from the `sync_mailchimp` table.